uwdata/living-papers/test/data/article/acm.md

 **Your document will be returned to you for revision if modifications are discovered.**

 ::: figure
-For any Living Papers theme, you can override the default column sizes and margins simply by setting CSS variables in `style.scss`:
+For any Living Papers theme, you can override the default column sizes and margins simply by setting CSS variables in `style.css`:

 ```scss {style="font-style:normal"}
 :root {